 Later: Cabrini-Green Neighborhood.

-The Little Hell neighborhood on the North Side of Chicago, was bounded by La Salle Street on the east, Division Street on the North, Chicago Avenue on the South and the Chicago River to the west.
-Between 1880s and 1930, Chicagoans referred to the heart of the Little Hell slum as “Death Corner,” a wholly understandable moniker given that the intersection of West Oak Street and Milton Avenue (Milton Ave., changed names to Cleveland Ave. in 1909) was the scene of well over 100 unsolved murders.
+The Little Hell neighborhood on the North Side of Chicago was bounded by La Salle Street on the east, Division Street on the North, Chicago Avenue on the South and the Chicago River to the west.
+Between the 1880s and 1930, Chicagoans referred to the heart of the Little Hell slum as “Death Corner,” a wholly understandable moniker given that the intersection of West Oak Street and Milton Avenue (Milton Avenue changed names to Cleveland Avenue in 1909) was the scene of well over 100 unsolved murders.

 The North Side's first great gangster, Dion O'Banion, was a product of this district.
 Since most of the vice districts in Chicago were on the South and West sides of the city, this area was more or less ignored for many years in the city's fight against crime.
 It is said that, in the first 51 days of 1906, the police made over 900 arrests.